-On January 18, 2005, VeriSign filed a request for arbitration before the ICC against ICANN regarding the currently-pending process by which ICANN is soliciting and reviewing bids from companies, including VeriSign, to become the "successor" registry operator for the .net top level domain after the current registry agreement expires on or about June 30, 2005.
+On January 18, 2005, VeriSign filed a request for arbitration before the ICC against ICANN regarding the process by which ICANN solicited and reviewed bids from companies, including VeriSign, to become the "successor" registry operator for the .net top level domain after the current registry agreement expires on or about June 30, 2005.
 VeriSign alleges that the "request for proposal" ("RFP") process constitutes a breach of the current .net registry agreement because, among other things, the RFP process fails to constitute an open and transparent process by which ICANN can reasonably select the best qualified successor to operate the .net registry and does not constitute a valid "consensus policy" as defined in the current .net agreement.
 ICANN has not yet responded to our arbitration request.
-VeriSign cannot predict the outcome of this action or the affect this action will have on our relationship with ICANN.
+On June 8, 2005, ICANN announced that it had selected VeriSign as the "successor" registry operator for the .net top level domain, and ICANN and VeriSign have entered into a contract to confirm that selection.
+VeriSign anticipates that its selection as the .net registry operator will resolve its request for arbitration.

-On February 14, 2005, Southeast Texas Medical Associates, LLP filed a class action lawsuit in the Superior Court of California, alleging violations of the unfair competition laws, breach of express warranty and unjust enrichment relating to our Secure Site Pro SSL certificates.
+On February 14, 2005, Southeast Texas Medical Associates, LLP filed a putative class action lawsuit in the Superior Court of California, alleging violations of the unfair competition laws, breach of express warranty and unjust enrichment relating to our Secure Site Pro SSL certificates.
 The complaint is brought on behalf of a class of persons who purchased the Secure Site Pro certificate from February 2001 to present.
 VeriSign disputes these claims.
 While we cannot predict the outcome of this matter, VeriSign believes that the allegations are without merit.